ricky8k/Grapejuice-on-Arch/README.md

 ## Config
 **Working as of 3/30/22.** Tested under a virtual machine, which shouldn't affect the guide (hopefully). *You'll have better performance using Grapejuice on bare metal instead.*

-Using [Manjaro KDE Plasma 21.2.5](https://download.manjaro.org/kde/21.2.5/manjaro-kde-21.2.5-220314-linux515.iso) as SteamOS 3.0 [isn't available for general PC use](https://help.steampowered.com/en/faqs/view/1B71-EDF2-EB6D-2BB3) *yet*.
+Using [Manjaro KDE Plasma 21.2.5](https://manjaro.org/downloads/official/kde/) *yet*.
 I will likely redo under SteamOS when the time comes.

 > For all the tinkerers out there, please note that this system image is not quite SteamOS 3 yet.
 Depending on what you try to install it on (desktop, another handheld, refrigerator, toaster), it may not work properly.
 SteamOS 3 proper will come out sometime after launch (and even then it may not work on your toaster).